SeanShubin/condorcet-backend/docs/persistence-structure.md

   - consistent
       - for CAP Theorem tradeoffs, consistency is favored over availability
       - Every read receives the most recent write or an error
-- Working Copy, or View
+- Working Copies or Projections
   - This is a current view of all the events that happened up until this point.
   - not canonical
       - source of truth is elsewhere